shreyasingh12/AssignmentSolution/README.md

     <br />5.Can affect competitiveness.
     <br />6.Affect the ease of management.
     <br />7.Need to be planned in advance due to their consumption of financial and other resources.
-    So, the strategies are typically based on the assumptions and predictions about:-
+    <br />So, the strategies are typically based on the assumptions and predictions about:-
 <br />i) Long-term demand pattern
 <br />ii) Technological change
 <br />iii) Competitive behavior